The Standing Figure was taken from Glenkiln Sculpture Park in Lincluden Estate, Dumfries and Galloway between 3pm on Thursday and 3pm on Friday.

-"We would ask anyone who witnessed any suspicious vehicles in the area recently, including vans and larger vehicles, to get in touch.
-Often thieves will scope out a potential target by visiting it several times in the lead up to the incident."
+"We would ask anyone who witnessed any suspicious vehicles in the area recently, including vans and larger vehicles, to get in touch. "

 The statue is one of four Moore pieces in the park, including his world renowned King and Queen sculpture, and other works by Auguste Rodin and Jacob Epstein.